knu/noreferrer/README.md

     There seems to be no way to prevent the browser from sending a Referer header, so noreferrer.js replaces all noreferrer links with those using Google's redirector.

+* Firefox and other browsers

+    noreferrer.js uses a data URI technique to suppress Referer, plus disables opening a new window with middle clicking.

 Usage
 -----